 Here are some pointers to help you assess your resources:

-- • Verify everything.
-Be aware of outdated or incorrect information as internet is filled with fake information.
-Cross check references and challenge every content you go through.
+- Verify everything.
+Be aware of outdated or incorrect information as the internet is filled with fake information.
+Cross check references and challenge every bit of content you go through.

-- • Make use of peer reviewed academic databases like Google scholars, science journals that have proper citations.
+- Make use of peer reviewed academic databases like Google Scholar and scientific journals that have proper citations.

 For instance, if you are engaging in some software or tool course via self-learning methods, you could always go back and check how updated the tool is.
 If the course is meant for the 2013 version of the tool and you are using the 2019 version, the course could actually prove to be redundant for you.
 This way, you might end up learning something that does not meet your requirements.